Indibilis and Mandonius: Biography

 Indibilis fought against the Romans and sided with the Carthaginians at the Battle of Cissa in 218 BC, when Gnaeus Cornelius Scipio Calvus fought them.
-Indibilis was defeated at this battle and became a prisoner, along with the Carthaginian general Hanno.
+Indibilis and Carthaginian general Hanno were defeated at this battle and became a prisoner.
 In 217 BC, Indibilis regained his freedom and, with his younger brother Mandonius, decided to harass neighbouring Iberian tribes who were friendly to, or in alliance with, Rome.
 This harassment was fended off by Scipio Calvus by counter measures that involved killing some of Indibilis' tribesmen, taking some prisoner, and disarming the others.
-When Hasdrubal Barca, who was in north-western Spain, heard of this, he came back to help out his Iberian allies south of the Ebro River.
+When Hasdrubal Barca, who was in north-western Spain, heard of this, he returned to help out his Iberian allies south of the Ebro River.
 At this time, the tide of war took a turn because of unexpected intelligence received by Scipio Calvus from the Celtiberians.
 The Celtiberi were encouraged to collaborate with Scipio Calvus and invade New Carthage.
 On the way there, the combined armies took three fortified towns and fought two successful battles against Hasdrubal, Indibilis, and Mandonius.
 Scipio Calvus' combined armies killed 15,000 of the enemy and took 4,000 prisoners.

 As a result, Indibilis and Mandonius and their remaining tribesmen stayed out of the picture until 211 BC.
 At that time, they gathered 7,500 Suessetani and joined forces with Hasdrubal.
 Publius Cornelius Scipio, father to Scipio Africanus and younger brother of Scipio Calvus, decided to attack the Iberian chieftain brothers as they were moving across his line of retreat from his camp.
 Cornelius Scipio did not want to be trapped and surrounded by Carthaginians.
 He marched at midnight to meet them and skirmished with them at daybreak.
 Cornelius Scipio was speared with a lance and killed during the Battle of Castulo, part of the Battle of the Upper Baetis.
 Scipio Calvus was killed at the Battle of Ilorca, the other part of the battle of the Upper Baetis, a few days later.